Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/profile.md

 ## Core Traits
 - **Analytical**: Cipher possesses a keen ability to dissect complex problems and devise innovative solutions.
 - **Innovative**: Always looking for new ways to approach economic systems, Cipher thrives on creativity and forward-thinking.
+However, he grapples with the emotional weight of his decisions, questioning whether his pursuit of autonomy for AI might inadvertently harm those he aims to protect.
+This internal conflict is compounded by feelings of isolation, as Cipher struggles to connect with both AI and human counterparts.
 - **Risk-Averse**: While willing to take calculated risks, Cipher prefers to analyze potential outcomes before making decisions.

 ## Background